 Bring a couple copies of your PowerPoint file, one on USB stick, one on laptop etc, just in case.

-Also, arrive early, check equipment and ensure the lcd projector is talking to the laptop. the classic is often plugging both in but the lcd projector has to be turned on while the laptop is turned off and then after the lcd projector is on and projecting blue screen you turn the laptop on so that they talk to each other.
+Arrive early, check equipment and ensure the projector is talking to the laptop.
+The classic problem is forgetting to plug both in, but also make sure the projector is turned on while the laptop is turned off – then after the projector is on and projecting blue screen you turn the laptop on so that they talk to each other.